kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### `.LED: LEDChip[]`

-Return the array of conponent LEDs.
+Return the array of component LEDs.
 Modifying `LEDChip` in this array will result in unexpected behavior.

 ### Setter